roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

 25.  <a name="contrib-25" href="#contrib-25">&sect;</a>
      On the list, you will get feedback.
-In the optimal case, each patch will get a Reviewed-by tag (or an Acked-by tag) from at least one maintainer that is responsible for the package being touched by that patch.
-If you are lucky, you will also get Tested-by tags from some of them.
+In the optimal case, each patch will get a `Reviewed-by` tag (or an `Acked-by` tag) from at least one maintainer that is responsible for the package being touched by that patch.
+If you are lucky, you will also get `Tested-by` tags from some of them.

-     Once all tags are in place, one of the maintainers will pick up the entire series, update the commit messages to include the above tags (Reviewed-by, Acked-by, Tested-by) at the bottom, and commit and push your patches to upstream master.
+     Once all tags are in place, one of the maintainers will pick up the entire series, update the commit messages to include the above tags (`Reviewed-by`, `Acked-by`, `Tested-by`) at the bottom, and commit and push your patches to upstream master.
 If this happens, pop the champagne, and goto [step 12](#contrib-12).

 26.  <a name="contrib-26" href="#contrib-26">&sect;</a>
-     More frequently though, you will get requests for changes for *some* of your patches, while *others* of your patches will be fine, and garner Reviewed-by, Acked-by, and Tested-by tags.
+     More frequently though, you will get requests for changes for *some* of your patches, while *others* of your patches will be fine, and garner `Reviewed-by`, `Acked-by`, and `Tested-by` tags.
      What you need to do in this case is:

      - create the next version of your local branch
      - pick up the tags that you got on the list